 We are a community school and as such we adhere strictly to Hertfordshire County Council’s admissions criteria.

 Parents need to apply for both a nursery and a school place.
-Admission to Killigrew Primary School is made via Hertfordshire County Council usually between October-December the year before your child is due to start.
+Admission to Killigrew Primary School is made via Hertfordshire County Council usually in the January before your child is due to start.

 At Killigrew we admit children into school in the September following their 4th birthday.

 At Killigrew Primary and Nursery School our aim is to ensure that every child learns through access to a broad and balanced curriculum which is adapted to challenge and support individual children.
 We strive to create a stimulating learning environment which will engage all children and make them want to learn.
 This means that they will develop a love of learning and a natural curiosity which will stay with them throughout their life.
 We monitor children’s progress and development carefully so that new skills and ideas can be introduced as soon as a child is ready to progress to the next stage of learning.
 We believe that children learn most effectively from first hand experiences and we provide these through practical lessons and by offering a wide range of off-site learning enrichment opportunities.
 Our curriculum provides opportunities for all pupils to learn and achieve and it promotes pupils’ spiritual, moral, social and cultural development.
 We know that the mental health and well-being of our children is critical to success in school and life, so education about mental health and well-being is an integral part of the school curriculum.
 We also ensure that we prepare pupils for the opportunities, responsibilities and experiences of life in modern Britain.
 These include:

 • Individual liberty

 • Tolerance of those of different faiths and beliefs

 Our planning for teaching and learning incorporates the Early Years Foundation Stage (Nursery and Reception) and the National Curriculum (Key Stage One & Key Stage Two).

 Early Years Foundation Stage